psbots/FxOS-unit-converter/README.md

 #Firefox OS Unit Converter App

-This is a basic unit converter which converts basic measurements namely Length, Weight, Volume, Temperature, Speed and Time into the units of your choice.
-[JQuery Mobile](http://jquerymobile.com/) has been used to generate the UI.
+This is a basic unit converter which converts basic measurements namely Length, Weight, Volume, Temperature, Speed and Time into the units of your choice. [jQuery Mobile](http://jquerymobile.com/) has been used to generate the UI.

 ## Preview